 At one point, she burnt her skin using an inferior product, but persevered because the skin lightening cream awakened her interest in cosmetics and her range of ‘Crystal Tomato’.

 Is skin colour a determining factor in how you progress the upper echelons of society?
 Apparently so.

 Skin colour is also a big issue when it comes to marriage.

 In South Africa, Indians make use of their presence at weddings to seek potential wives and husbands for their children, then there are those who make use of arranged marriages through elders of family.

 In India, adverts placed by parents wanting to arrange a marriage for a son specify potential brides should be “very fair-skinned”.
 “It’s like at the market, you pick and choose, and just as everyone wants a nice red tomato, they also demand a fair-skinned daughter-in-law,” says Kavitha Emmanuel, co-founder of NGO Women of Worth and instigator of the Dark Is Beautiful campaign in 2009.

 I particularly have had no preference in the color of my potential partner, I can attribute some to be the darkest shades to some being milk white.
-For me the case of love wasn’t one that required a skin color.
+For me the case of love wasn’t one that required a skin color or a specific race.